bytefish/bytefish.de/blog/npgsql_bulk_upserts.md

 We are done on the Postgres side!

-What's left is using Npsql for mapping the composite type and calling the Stored Procedure:
+What's left is using Npgsql for mapping the composite type and calling the Stored Procedure:

 ```csharp
 using Npgsql;